Symbadx37/survivalcraft-trivia/inf/QuestionData.md

 - Java, C++, C#, Python (C)
 What game engine does Survivalcraft utilize?
 - Unity, Engine Power, Unreal Engine, Godot (B)
+What is the highest visibility range allowed for mobile devices?
+- 224 blocks, 320 blocks, 448 blocks, 532 blocks (B)
+What is the highest visibility range allowed on PC?
+- 320 blocks, 448 blocks, 532 blocks, 624 blocks (B)
 ## Very Hard
 What online service is the official Survivalcraft forum hosted with?
 - Reddit, Tapatalk, 4Chan, Lefora (B)